mhall0808/Claptrap-Robot/README.md

 Webcam
 Trash can

+##Design Overview
+Windows IOT Core has the capability to upload apps onto the Raspberry Pi quite nicely.
+We decided to utilize this feature, along with the ability to remotely connect with the Pi through any computer, tablet or phone with Windows 10 Operating System on it.
+We created a wireless access point through cell phone tethering, though through any router or WiFi adapter works just as well.
+From there, we load up a simple User Interface, with a camera, four slider bars for each servo, and directional commands for the DC wheels.
+From that interface, commands are issued to the Pi remotely, which then connect to each function that we need to have it do.

 ##Procedure
 1. The first thing that we did was gather the materials and ideas of functionality.
 We started a list of materials needed for this project, and brainstorm of how we wanted claptrap to look like.
 Then, we had to decide whether or not Windows IOT Core was a viable option for the project; a few times, we nearly switched over to another Distro, but utimately we were able to make it work.